Sunday, July 20, 2025

 So, what does this scripture mean for us today?

-We see this same Spirit of liberation at work in many who are among us.
+We see Tubman's Spirit of liberation at work in many who are among us today.
 For instance, there are the women who founded the Black Lives Matter movement: Opal TometiAlicia Garza, and Patrisse Cullors; three Black women, two of them queer, all of them prophets in our time.
 Like Harriet, they heard the cries.
 They saw a modern-day Egypt in our streets, in the systems, and in the silence of others' reactions to our metaphorical Egypt's indifference.
 Within that silence, they found a modern call, “We must move.
 We must speak.
 We must lead.”

 They weren’t content to hope for slow progress or polite justice.
 After Trayvon Martin's death, they demanded a world where black bodies are not just mourned, but honored.
 Where black people aren’t only allowed to survive, but free to thrive.
 Where the bent are lifted and the bound are loosed.